-A recent study from a UK based employment agency highlighted that one of the major issues for employment law action is workers failing to read their contracts.
+A study from a UK based employment agency highlighted that one of the major issues for employment law action is workers failing to read their contracts.

 According to the research the vast majority of workers do not read their employment contract with 99.4% of those questioned admitting that they had never read their contract.
 As a result of this, a number of employers stated that they had received notice of employment action when the employee had no right to do so.